 Thomas S. Szasz Award

 This award was named for the great iconoclastic psychiatrist, author of The Myth of Mental Illness and many other books, and professor of psychiatry emeritus at SUNY Upstate Medical University, Syracuse, until his death in 2012.
 The Szasz Award was awarded annually to an individual or organization judged to have contributed in an outstanding degree to the cause of civil liberties.
+The Szasz Award was terminated at the end of 2020.

 History shows that individual rights have been incessantly violated and are always threatened by coercive authority.
 That the price of liberty is eternal vigilance is a truth long evident to friends of freedom.
 Those exceptional individuals who dedicate themselves to guarding the liberties of their fellow man against the encroachment of the state deserve our recognition and our gratitude.